shapelets/khiva-r/README.md

 # README #
-This is the KHIVA binding for connecting the R programming language and the KHIVA library.
+This is the Khiva binding for connecting the R programming language and the Khiva C++ library.

 ## License
 This project is licensed under [MPL-v2](https://www.mozilla.org/en-US/MPL/2.0/).

 ## Quick Summary
-This R library called 'khiva' provides all the functionalities of the KHIVA library for time series analytics.
+This R library called 'khiva' provides all the functionalities of the Khiva library for time series analytics.

 ## Set up

 Note that "khiva" imports the "bit64" package by default, so in order to use "khiva" you should have installed the "bit64" package.

+In order to use this R binding, is is needed to have the Khiva C++ Librayr installed.
+Next, we explain two methods of how to install the Khiva R library.

 ### Installing from source
 To install the library, you need to set the current working directory to the library path `<path_to_library>/khiva-r/khiva`